 Today, the new rules of money, it’s important to understand what are you going to school to become; E, S, entrepreneur or investor.
 What kind of income are you working hard for; earned, portfolio or passive?
 If you know what you’re doing, you can pay 0% taxes legally, and this be done all over the world.
 People are saying, “You can’t do it in my country.”

 Well, these people can’t do it in any country, but in most parts of the world, governments need these people.
 They’re always giving tax incentives for investors and business owners who are for passive income.
 Those are some of the new rules of money.
-It’s really know what you’re working hard at and what kind of work are you performing, what kind of income are you working hard for.
+It’s really knowing what you’re working hard at and what kind of work are you performing, what kind of income are you working hard for.

 Don’t Be Afraid Of Losses

 Well, most successful entrepreneurs have gone bust.
 Henry Ford, an old-time entrepreneur, he went bust five times.
 Look at Steve Jobs.

 Robert Kiyosaki: Bill Gates was taken before the Supreme Court for monopolistic practices.

 Robert Kiyosaki: Even my friend, Donald Trump, went down a billion dollars.